kolanowskim/Expiring-password-notifier/README.md

 # Expiring password notifier
 Notifier created in powershell
+This script sending emails to Active Directory users which password going to expire in several days.

 1. Script and all stuff must be embedded into C:\Skrypty\PasswordExpired or you can change paths inside script